eoscostarica/guide.eoscostarica.io/docs/tutorials/github-keys.md

 ## Why we need GitHub Keys?

 Let's first define GitHub as a browser-based online control system of distributed version for those software developers using the Git revision control system.
 Git uses SSH public key authentication and not a password authentication.
 Each user of the system has to generate a key.

 The `SSH` is also known as Secure Shell or Secure Socket Shell [More About SSH in GitHub](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/about-ssh).
 SSH keys are used to authenticate secure connections they are generate through a public key cryptographic algorithm, the most common being RSA or DSA.
 This is a one-way formula that ensures the public key can be derived from the private key but the private key cannot be derived from the public key.

 ## How to generate a new SSH key?

-This guide is for Windows users, more information for Linux and Mac [on this site](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
+This guide is for Windows users, more information for Linux and Mac [on this site](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 Windows environments do not have a standard default Unix shell.
 External shell programs will need to be installed for to have a complete keygen experience.
 The most straight forward option is to utilize Git Bash.

 - Open Git Bash

-- Paste the text below, substitute `"your_email@example.com"` with your GitHub email address.
+- Paste the text below, substitute `"your_email@example.com"` with your GitHub email address
 ```shell
 $ ssh-keygen -t ed25519 -C "your_email@example.com"
 ```
 ---
->**NOTE :**
+**NOTE :**
 If you are using a legacy system that doesn't support the `ed25519` algorithm, use:

 ```shell